 Women’s MinistriesKCRM Women’s Center • 2611 E. 11th Street • Kansas City, MO 64127 • (816) 348-3287

 In 2009 and 2010, KCRM conducted three separate surveys involving 27 local social service agencies to confirm our belief that there was a critical gap in services for single, homeless women.
-Not only did our studies confirm the need, but revealed that more than 50 percent of this population suffered with dual diagnoses — addiction and mental illness.
+Not only did our studies confirm the need, they revealed the majority of single, homeless women suffered with co-occurring disorders, such as addiction and mental illness.

-The KCRM Women’s Center will provide a safe attractive and homelike environment where women will find hope, peace and security as they work through the challenges life has thrown their way.
-Many were sexually abused as children and have coped with their pain through drugs and alcohol.
-Often the women we serve will have spent time behind bars, have prostituted for money, food or shelter and suffered continued physical and sexual abuse as adults.
+Most of the Women’s Center’s residents were sexually abused as children and have coped with their pain through drugs, alcohol, gambling, hoarding and other addictions.
+Many have spent time behind bars, prostituted for money, food or shelter, and have suffered continued physical and sexual abuse as adults.

-Case managers at the KCRM Women’s Center will work with each client to achieve most or all of these outcomes:
+Clinical case managers and counselors at the KCRM Women’s Center work with each client to achieve these outcomes:

 - Ongoing addiction recovery with support